seblg57/seblg57/README.md

 **What comes out:** not "this IP is bad".
 But — *why* it showed up, *how* it behaved, *when* and across *which sensors simultaneously*, *which MITRE TTPs* it mapped to, and what *actor archetype* it reconstructs to.

-**Target:** government agencies · NATO entities · defense research · intelligence analysts
 **Model:** proprietary data accumulation → on-demand API (DomainTools model, but behavioral depth)

 ---

 ### ◈ WatchScope — Security SaaS

-Security monitoring platform for web agencies.
+Security monitoring platform for  agencies.
 Funds HexG infrastructure while I accumulate proprietary data.
 The two products feed each other.

 ---